vkhangpham/taxonomy-generation/docs/DOCUMENTATION_GUIDE.md

 - Rules & Invariants are testable and map to existing or planned tests.
 - Observability counters/fields are named and discoverable in manifests/logs.
 - Examples use deterministic, minimal JSON and reflect current policies.
-- Cross-references to `docs/logic-spec.md` and relevant module docs are present.
+- Cross‑references to `docs/functional-blueprint.md` and relevant module docs are present.

 Versioning & Policy Changes
 - Any thresholds, label rules, or identity decisions must: